-Part I: Four courses from RUSS 401-480 selected with the approval of the Project Director.
+Part I: RUSS 480 and three courses from RUSS 401-412 (subject to NZVCC CUAP approval due December 2009), selected with the approval of the Programme Director.

 Part II: A thesis (RUSS 690), which will embody the results of an investigation into an approved topic in Russian language or literature.